 Every company that decides to use an unlimited vacation policy needs to have a reliable system for tracking requests, approvals, and absences.
 Make the system employee self-serve and managers assigned to approve requests.
 Run regular reports to ensure employees are taking advantage of this benefit, but not abusing it.
-Be sure to delineate between vacation, sick, medical, and other forms of leave in order to comply with ERISA guidelines.
+Be sure to delineate between vacation, sick, medical, and other forms of leave to comply with ERISA guidelines.

 Offer Alternatives to Vacation Time

 All employees should have other flexible options for finding work-life balance such as the ability to work from home or another remote location, so long as they are being productive.
-Performance can often be tied to how often employees take time off to pursue other dreams, because they return to work happier and more optimistic about their jobs.
-Provide all employees with choices in how they’d like to work, including their shift check in and punch out times.
+Performance can often be tied to how often employees take time off to pursue other dreams because they return to work happier and more optimistic about their jobs.
+Provide all employees with choices in how they’d like to work, including their shift check-in and punch out times.

 The Benefits of Unlimited Vacation Policies for Employers

 On top of this, if human resources and the payroll departments aren’t required to track accrued vacation time, this is one less administrative task they have on their plates.
 They also don’t need to worry about paying out unused vacation time when an employee leaves the company.
-This provides more time to focus on other aspects of running a successful business, increasing employee engagement, and making the corporate culture better for all.
+It provides more time to focus on other aspects of running a successful business, increasing employee engagement, and making the corporate culture better for all.

 Vacation time can also be used to pursue professional development and furthering educational levels.
 They can take time off to study for exams and complete class projects.
 If they have to travel for educational purposes, they can do so freely.
-This is especially appealing to career changers and the youngest generation of employees who place a great deal of value on learning and flexible schedules over working time.
+It is especially appealing to career changers and the youngest generation of employees who place a great deal of value on learning and flexible schedules over working time.